updewsprado/updews-webdev-hiring/WebDevExam/Trainees/RobertGarlope/readme.txt

 note:

-1. I create the MVC format code, this is not a really popular PHP framework, I just wanted to adapt the flow of MVC because it easy to maintain the code.
+1. I created the MVC format code, this is not a really popular PHP framework, I just wanted to adapt the flow of MVC because it easy to maintain the code.

   a. as you can find out the folder models, views and controllers
 	models = all the data processing it doing here